Frequently Asked QuestionsFrequently asked questions about the School Accountability Report Card (SARC).

-In the years since the passage of Proposition 98, additional requirements for school accountability reporting and dissemination have been established through legislation [http://www.cde.ca.gov/ta/ac/sa/legislation.asp].
-Most SARC requirements are codified in California Education Code (EC) sections 33126 and 33126.1 [http://www.leginfo.ca.gov/cgi-bin/displaycode?section=edc&group=33001-34000&file=33110-33133].
+In the years since the passage of Proposition 98, additional requirements for school accountability reporting and dissemination have been established through legislation.
+Most SARC requirements are codified in California Education Code (EC) sections 33126 and 33126.1 .
 In addition, similar requirements are contained in the federal Elementary and Secondary Education Act (ESEA) legislation.

 The governing board of each school district maintaining an elementary or secondary school shall develop and cause to be implemented for each school in the school district a School Accountability Report Card.

-(a) The School Accountability Report Card shall include, but is not limited to, the conditions listed in Education Code Section 33126.
+(a) The School Accountability Report Card shall include, but is not limited to, the conditions listed in Section 33126.

-(b) Not less than triennially, the governing board of each school district shall compare the content of the school district's School Accountability Report Card to the model School Accountability Report Card adopted by the State Board of Education.
+(b) Not less than triennially, the governing board of each school district shall compare the content of the School Accountability Report Card of the school district to the model School Accountability Report Card adopted by the state board.
 Variances among school districts shall be permitted where necessary to account for local needs.

-(c) The Governing Board of each school district shall annually issue a School Accountability Report Card for each school in the school district, publicize such reports, and notify parents or guardians of students that a copy will be provided upon request.
+(c) The governing board of each school district annually shall issue a School Accountability Report Card for each school in the school district, publicize those reports, and notify parents or guardians of pupils that a hard copy will be provided upon request.
 Commencing with the 2008–09 school year, each school district shall make hard copies of its annually updated report card available, upon request, on or before February 1 of each year.